epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/01_setup_workstation.rst.txt

 Setup a Developer Workstation
 =============================

-This tutorial will guide you through the steps to setup a developer workstation for creating, deploying and managing containerized IOCs.
+This page will guide you through the steps to setup a developer workstation in readiness for the remaining tutorials.
 The only tools you need to install are:

 - Visual Studio Code
-- A container runtime (docker or podman)
+- a container platform, either podman or docker

 That's it.
 The reason the list is so short is that we will be using a developer container which includes all the tools needed.
 Thus you only need